President John Garvey accepts the Cardinal's Award on behalf of the University from Cardinal Donald Wuerl, chancellor of Catholic University.

 President Garvey Urges Students to 'Do All to the Glory of God'

-University President John Garvey spoke at the conclusion of the annual Mass of the Holy Spirit on August 28 encouraging students in the words of St. Paul, to "do all to the glory of God.”
+University President John Garvey spoke at the conclusion of the annual Mass of the Holy Spirit encouraging students in the words of St. Paul, to "do all to the glory of God.”

 “The appetite for truth and beauty that craves feeding was given to us by God and God makes no appetite in vain,” Garvey said.
 “So satisfying our natural appetites can be a way of advancing toward God. … The key is to keep in mind what we do these things for."